lunasec-io/lunasec/docs/pages/overview/features.md

 ---
-id: "concepts"
+id: "features"
-title: "Concepts"
+title: "Features"
-sidebar_label: "Core Concepts"
+sidebar_label: "Features"
 ---

-# Core Concepts
+# Core Features

 ## Tokenization
-At its core, LunaSec is a toolkit that keeps data secure in the front and back end of web applications by replacing the sensitive fields in your application and database with tokens.
+LunaSec replaces the sensitive fields in your application and database with tokens.
 When LunaSec is fully integrated sensitive data never enters your system.
 On the front end, cross-domain iFrames dubbed **Secure Frames** handle the creation and display of sensitive fields, and on the backend sensitive data is handled inside isolated code blocks dubbed **Secure Functions**.
-Both of these communicate with a backend to store sensitive data, called the **Dedicated Tokenizer**.
+Those tools communicate with a backend to store sensitive data, called the **Dedicated Tokenizer**, which runs on a different domain than your application.
 Everything from small strings to large files can be **tokenized**.

 ### Secure Frame
 A secure sandbox that is embedded in your front-end React app.
 It handles sensitive data inside an iFrame and returns only tokens.
-Because iFrames run in a separate, isolated process in the browser, sensitive data is protected even if your web application is compromised.
+Because iFrames loaded from a different domain run in a separate, isolated process in the browser, sensitive data is protected even if your web application is compromised.
 Your data is protected against Cross-Site Scripting(XSS), and the parts of the application that need to be audited for security are much smaller.

 The `react-sdk` provides a suite of "Secure Form" components that follow this pattern.
-Onboarding is simply replacing your `<form>` and `<input>` elements with our drop-in replacement components.
+Onboarding is simply replacing your `<form>` and `<input>` elements with our drop-in replacement components which handle creating and communicating with the iFrame.
 Your styling and most other DOM features will continue to work normally, even though the element is now isolated on what is effectively a different website.

 ### Secure Function Enclave